weecology/forecasting-course/content/syllabus/_index.md

 #### **Course Participation**

 The course is designed so that students may participate synchronously or asynchronously in the course.
-Students may shift between synchronous and aynschronous participation as needed.
+Students may shift between synchronous and asynchronous participation as needed.

 ##### Paper discussions:
 Synchronous participation: During the assigned course time, synchronous discussions of assigned papers will occur over zoom.
-In-class group discussion about the assigned papers paper.
 This discussion is generally centered around the discussion questions that are provided in advance but may also expand beyond them.
 Our goal is to produce a classroom environment where everyone is comfortable participating in class discussions.
 We will try to manage discussions so